What Makes A Good Leader

 Good leaders understand people and should be able to work with anyone.

-It is important that you lead by example in all cases.
+You must lead by example in all cases.

 This means that you need to take a ‘do as I do’ approach, rather than making one rule for one person and another for yourself.
 It also means more generally setting the tone.